2011 Smithville tornado: Formation and track into Smithville

 EF5 damage to a large, well-built, anchored house in Smithville, Mississippi.

-A Ford Explorer was thrown a 1/2 mi into the top of the Smithville water tower, then bounced off of it, and was hurled an additional 1/4 mi before impacting the ground and eventually coming to rest on the opposite side of the city.
-From then on, the tornado strengthened even further as it reached its maximum intensity, tearing into the town's eastern subdivision as it obliterated buildings to such a violent extent that plumbing was sheared away at ground level, flooring tiles were scoured, and even sill plates were forcibly removed from the foundations.
+A Ford Explorer was thrown a 1/2 mi into the top of the Smithville water tower, then bounced off of it, leaving a large dent, and was hurled an additional 1/4 mi before impacting the ground and eventually coming to rest on the opposite side of the city.
+From then on, the tornado strengthened even further as it reached its peak intensity, tearing into the town's eastern subdivision as it destroyed several homes and buildings at violent intensity, flooring tiles and sill plates were removed from foundations.
 The city hall, the post office, four churches, several businesses, the water system, and the police station were all destroyed as the tornado moved through town.
 Tar and chip pavement was torn from a road in town and rolled into piles, intense ground scouring was noted in several areas, and a 1965 Chevrolet pickup truck was thrown from one residence and never found.
 Several other vehicles in town were thrown hundreds of yards, torn into multiple pieces, stripped down to their frames, or wrapped around trees as well.
 Some instances of damage show that many of the vehicles wrapped around trees encountered extreme sub-vortices, with some sections of sheet metal having been wrapped around trees multiple times.
 The local medical clinic was destroyed as well, with supplies being scattered around the city.